Monthly Forecast

 Additional information:

-- In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific cooled and became colder than normal in November 2025.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, while the sea surface temperatures of the central and eastern equatorial Pacific will remain colder than normal for most of the time in the next couple of months, the sea surface temperatures of the region are expected to rise gradually and return to near normal in February to March 2026.
+- In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific rose slightly and became near normal on the whole in December 2025.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to be normal to below-normal for the rest of January 2026.
+With the region warming up gradually, the sea surface temperatures of the region are forecast to remain near normal for the rest of this winter and spring 2026.

-- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of January 2026 in Hong Kong is expected to be near normal, and the chance of normal to below-normal rainfall in the month will be higher.
+- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of February 2026 in Hong Kong is expected to be normal to above-normal, and the chance of normal to below-normal rainfall in the month will be higher.

 Note: